camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 ## Default Evaluation

-The default evaluation means that conditional events are evaluated the first time at scope creation time.
+At the time on which a new scope is created the conditional events, which are available in this scope, are evaluated and triggered if there condition is satisfied.
+This behavior is called default evaluation of conditional events at scope creation time.

-That means if a BPMN Process is started which contains an global event sub process with conditional start event this condition will be evaluated before the start event of the process is executed.
-This can be useful if a process is started with variables and on some cases the process should do something different.
+For example a BPMN Process is started which contains an global event sub process with conditional start event this condition will be evaluated before the start event of the process is executed.
+The same applies to activities with conditional boundary events and intermediate conditional events.

-Also if an activity with a conditional boundary event is reached or an sub process with event sub process inside, the conditions are at first evaluated before the activity is exeucted.
-If the condition is satisfied the conditional event is triggered.
-The same applies to intermediate conditional events.
-During the execution of the activity on which the conditional event is attached to a variable event can trigger the conditional event.
-See the next section for more information.

 ## Triggering

-The following BPMN process model is more complex and combines some of the conditional events with sub processes and concurrency.
+Besides the triggering via the default evaluation conditional events can also be triggered with the help of variable events.

+### Top-Down Evaluation

+If a variable is created, updated or deleted on a variable scope an variable event is created.
+In this case the Top-Down conditional event evaluation is started.
+That means the evaluation starts at the the conditional events of the highest scope, on which the variable event was created.
+If no conditional event interrupts the current execution, the conditional events of the child variable scopes are evaluated.
+This is done recursively until a conditional event interrupts the current execution or the lowest variable scope is reached and there available conditional events are evaluated.
+The lowest scope corresponds to the scope of the activity which is currently executed.

+For example see the following BPMN process model:

+<div data-bpmn-diagram="../bpmn/conditionalEventScopesHighestFirst" ></div>

+Is a variable set on the variable scope of the sub process the conditional boundary event of the sub process is evaluated as first.
+Is the condition satisfied the execution is interrupted, otherwise the conditional boundary event of the `UserTask B` is evaluated and triggered if the condition is satisfied.

+### Scope Evaluation

+Variables events on concurrent variable scopes can only trigger the corresponding conditional events.
+That means if a variable event is created, only the conditional events are evaluated which are belongs to the variable scope or to their child scopes.

+See the following BPMN process model:

 <div data-bpmn-diagram="../bpmn/conditionalEventScopes" ></div>

-In the picture below the execution tree of the BPMN model is displayed.
-This execution tree corresponds to the execution time on which the execution stays in `UserTask A` and `B`.

-<div data-bpmn-diagram="../bpmn/conditionalEventScopesExecutionTree" ></div>

-The execution tree above displays the current existing executions.
-The concurrent executions are created if for example a parallel gateway is passed.
-ScopeExecutions are created for sub processes or activities with boundary events.
-With this knowledge of the execution tree it is possible to trigger the conditional events separately.
+If a variable event is created on the variable scope of the sub process only the conditional boundary event of the `UserTask B` is evaluated, not the conditional boundary event of the `UserTask A`.
+Nevertheless is the variable event created on the process instance variable scope the conditional boundary event of the `UserTask A` is evaluated as first.
+See the following activity instance hierarchy:

+    ProcessInstance
+       UserTask A
+       SubProcess
+         UserTask B

+In this tree you can see that the `UserTask A` is on higher scope than the `UserTask B`, thats why the conditional boundary event of the `UserTask A` will be evaluated as first, if the variable event is created on the process instance level.
+For more information's see the section about [Activity Instances]({{< relref "user-guide/process-engine/process-engine-concepts/#activity-instances">}}).

 ### Set Variable From Outside

-Let us assume we have started the process above and are now staying in `UserTask A` and `B`, so the execution tree will look like the tree above.
-If we only want to trigger the boundary event of the `UserTask B` we have to set a variable on the `ScopeExecution 3`.
+Let us assume we have started the process above and are now staying in `UserTask A` and `B`.
+If we only want to trigger the boundary event of the `UserTask B` we have to set a variable on variable scope of the `UserTask B`.
 This can be done via:

 ```java